 I show up for my shift at the restaurant where I work as a part-time server 15 minutes early, not knowing what kind of night I have in store.
 Is the restaurant going to be fully reserved?
 Is the kitchen going to be short staffed?
 Am I going to have to serve an entire minor rep hockey team of children with undiagnosed ADHD?
 Every shift is basically a crap shoot.
 (No pun intended, even though I just so happen to work at the restaurant attached to my local hockey arena.)

-Having pretty much zero serving experience, other than a short lived stint as a banquet serving at the ever so elegant Holiday Inn, I hesitantly applied for a job in the food and beverage industry about three years ago.
+Having pretty much zero serving experience, other than a short lived stint as a banquet serving at the ever so elegant Holiday Inn, I hesitantly applied for a job in the food and beverage industry about four years ago.
 Shockingly enough, I was actually hired.
 Since I already have a full-time 9 to 5, serving on evenings and weekends seemed like the best and most efficient way to make some extra money to support my excessive throw pillow habit.
 For those of you who don’t know me, serving also pushes me so far outside my comfort zone of being a shy introverted writer, but has paid off for me in so many ways- and I don’t just mean the tips.

-I’m sure that I don’t have to tell you that serving is not an easy job (or maybe I do, if you really don’t have a fucking clue).
+I’m sure that I don’t have to tell you that serving is not an easy job (or maybe I do, if you really don’t have a friggen clue).
 Often times we are run off our feet making entire pots of decaf coffee for the ONE customer in the entire restaurant who orders it, or scrambling to get orders into the kitchen before the dinner rush.
 What many of you probably don’t know, is that before the doors even open for service, we are tasked with the daunting job of setting up the entire restaurant.
 Polishing cutlery, setting tables, stocking side stands, refilling ketchup bottles, and memorizing all 19 ingredients in the soup de jour.
 By the time customers start pouring in, we’re usually just about ready to pour ourselves a big glass of crisp Chardonnay, but in reality our evening has only just begun.

 When we’re not sprinting to refill your diet Pepsi for the seventh time, we can usually be found hovering around the kitchen staff, anxiously waiting on a plate of chicken fingers for an impatient table with a fussy toddler.
 With each passing minute, you can actually hear the calculation of your tip diminishing.
 Meanwhile, the tip-out that you have to cough up to the kitchen staff at the end of the night stays exactly the same.
 The only plus side to lingering around the kitchen is that you can usually sneak the odd french fry or handful of popcorn while you wait- which is the only food that you’ll actually have time to consume the entire evening.
 Hope you don’t like eating dinner!
 My advice to any new server: suck up to the kitchen staff.
 They are essentially holding the power of your potential income in their giant metal spatulas, and if they don’t like you, good luck getting your extra side of mayo.